mikeobrien/swank/docs/index.md

 To make developing templates easier, `SwankUtil` will render templates and code examples using your API specification.
 This is much faster than making a change, starting your app, browsing to an endpoint, rinse, repeat...
 The utility will try to determine the type of file by looking at its extension (either `.cshtml` for Razor or `.mustache` for Mustache).
 You can also override this value if desired.

 First you'll need to grab your specification.
 Assuming Swank is configured, start your app and browse to the Swank page.
 There will be a little cloud download icon in the upper left hand corner to the right of the logo and/or title.
 Right-click and save this file, this is your specification, a JSON representation of your API.
+Additionally you may want test your template against the [sample specification](http://www.mikeobrien.net/swank/sample/spec.json) as it contains every built-in variation of the specification.

 Next, open a command prompt and you can run `SwankUtil` to render templates. *Note: The caret's in the command below allow multiple lines in the Windows command prompt and are not part of the SwankUtil arguments.*